St Cross College, Oxford: Egalitarianism

 Unlike most colleges, St Cross does not divide its common rooms between senior and middle members.
 All facilities are open to everyone, students and fellows alike.
 There is no High Table in the dining hall, and, at formal meals, the Master and Fellows sit amongst the students in the dining hall (which seats 120 people across 3 long tables), with the master normally sitting at the centre of the top table.

-Controversy

-Peter Thompson, a Sydney L. Mayer Associate Professor of American History at St Cross College and a member of its Executive Committee, was accused of sexual harassment by former students, which came to light in 2021 after Al Jazeera investigation.
-He has also been the subject of complaints by members of the Faculty of History in 2017, who claimed he was unfit to teach.
-After an internal investigation by the university, Thompson has agreed not to attend any events or have any contact with students after the allegations of sexual harassment were upheld against him.
-However, Thompson broke that agreement.
-Thompson remained a Fellow at the St Cross until December 2024.